eldaxgit/UI_Kits/landing_page/README.md

 Form Action: Update the form action URL to link it to your email marketing platform or a backend server.

-Background Image: Change the href attribute in the &lt;image src="image.jpg"&gt; tag to your desired image URL.
+Background Image: Change the href attribute in the &lt;image&gt; tag to your desired image URL.

 ## Files